r-lib/backports/README.md

    ```
 3. [Optional] Set `Depends` in your DESCRIPTION to require `R (>= 3.0.0)`.

+### Importing backports from `utils` or `tools`

+Backports for functions which are not in the `base` require additional steps.
+Usually, you need to to import those functions in the package NAMESPACE.
+However, this is only possible if such a function really exists, and yields a warning during `R CMD check` for older versions.
+There are two possibilities to deal with this:

+1. Completely import the namespaces instead of selectively importing them, e.g. use `import(utils)` instead of `importFrom(utils, hasName)` in your `NAMESPACPE` file.
+2. Force-import the function (see above) so that you always use the backport instead of the implementation shipped with R, even for the most recent version of R.

 ## Backports for R versions prior to 3.2.0